filthsystem/get-off-my-lawn-raided/README.md

 ## Claim upgrades:
 To upgrade your claim, place an Anchor Augment next to the core Claim Anchor.
 Anchor Augments available include:
-- Ender Binding: Prevents Enddermen from teleporting
+- Ender Binding: Prevents Endermen from teleporting
 - Villager Core: Prevents Zombies from damaging Villagers
 - Greeter: MOTD to visitors
 - Angelic Aura: Regen to all players inside region